Demand Response

 Sydney Hughes blog author

 Sydney Hughes is a motivated and hardworking college graduate who brings value to a collaborative marketing role opportunity.
 She has a passion for social media content and wants to have a positive impact on a marketing team.
-She recently graduated from the University of Alabama with a Bachelor’s in Marketing and is now part of the Virtual Peaker team as a marketing intern.
+She recently graduated from the University of Alabama with a Bachelor’s in Marketing and was part of the Virtual Peaker team as a marketing intern.

 More About Sydney